insider tips for visiting yellowstone, grand prismatic spring

 Make sure you check out the weather forecast before your trip.

-Because the elevation in Yellowstone can vary from about 5,000’ to just under 9,000’, weather and temperatures can change on a dime.
+The elevation in Yellowstone can vary from about 5,000’ to just under 9,000’, and weather and temperatures can change on a dime.

 Early mornings can be chilly, even in the summer.
 It has been known to snow in Yellowstone in July.